ExamDraft

 • answers you type when using AI grading.

-ExamDraft does not proxy this traffic through its own content backend.
-The transfer goes directly from your browser to the selected API.
+In the default mode, ExamDraft processes this content through its own Cloudflare infrastructure, checks credits, and forwards it to the AI provider.
+In BYOK mode, the transfer goes directly from your browser to the selected API.
 The provider's own privacy terms apply in addition, especially the Anthropic Privacy Policy and the OpenRouter Privacy Policy.

-ExamDraft does not operate a classic user document store for your exam content.
-In particular, there is no product-side archive where ExamDraft keeps your uploaded exams as a long-term content library.
+ExamDraft does not operate a general document vault for your uploaded exams.
+Without improvement consent, there is no product-side archive where ExamDraft keeps your uploads as a long-term content library.

 5. Legal basis and user control

 Where privacy law applies, local browser storage is mainly used to provide the functionality you explicitly requested.
-Transfers to external AI providers happen because you actively trigger those functions and use your own API key.
+Transfers to external AI providers happen because you actively trigger those functions.
+In default mode, ExamDraft uses the server proxy; in BYOK mode, you use your own API key.

 You decide: